GuilhermeStracini/POC-GHActions-CI-NetFramework/README.md

 ---

-This repository is an example of .NET Framework (4.8) project/solution using GitHub Actions to:
+This repository is an example of .NET Framework (4.8) project/solution using GitHub Actions to: Build, Test, Analyse (SonarCloud, Codacy0, Upload artifacts via FTP.

--    Build
--    Test
--    Analyse (Sonar Cloud)
--    Analyse (Codacy)
--    Upload artifacts via FTP

----